mayfrost/guides/X.md

 To tweak the theme of your terminal emulator you need to tweak the _".Xresources"_ file.
 Each time you make changes run:
 `xrdb -merge`

-Next is an example _".Xresources"_ file which goes under in your home directory:
+Next is an example _".Xresources"_ file which goes under your home directory:
 ```
 xterm*maximized:	true
 xterm*background:	black